PennLINC/aslprep/docs/workflows.rst

 Q2TIPS Modification
 ^^^^^^^^^^^^^^^^^^^

-For PASL data with the Q2TIPS BolusCutOffTechnique, the formula from the commercial Q2TIPS CBF calculation is used, as described in :footcite:t:`noguchi2015technical`.
+For PASL data with the Q2TIPS bolus cut-off technique, the formula from the commercial Q2TIPS CBF calculation is used, as described in :footcite:t:`noguchi2015technical`.